DinoSourcesRex/Katas/TennisScores/README.md

-# VendingMachine
+# Tennis Scores
 A client for reading Tennis scores from an input file and outputting them.
-Featuring NUnit, FluentAssertions and NSubstitute.
+Featuring NUnit, FluentAssertions,  NSubstitute and AutoFixture.

 #### Restoring
 > `Update-Package -reinstall`

 If you have any issues with the NuGet restore run `Update-Package -reinstall` from the Package Manager Console to re-path the hintpaths in the .csproj files.
 (This may not be an issue with VS2017)

-## Criteria
+## Preface

 This exercise is designed to demonstrate the skills a candidate has learned for writing clear and readable programs which model complex problem domains and which can be easily modified in the face of changing requirements.
 These skills are critically important for the role.